tcdowney/downey-io-jekyll/blog/_posts/2018-12-09-thoughts-on-omscs-cs-7641-machine-learning.md

 <img src="https://images.downey.io/blog/monticello-ryzen-server-running-clustering-code-downey.png" alt="Linux server with all 12 cores under heavy load running machine learning clustering">
 </div>

+Also, you aren't graded on your ability to preprocess and clean data so I don't recommend spending too much of your valuable project time doing so.
+Since the class is entirely bring your own data I recommend using some of the [OpenML datasets](https://www.openml.org/search?type=data) since they're already pretty clean and nicely structured.
+OpenML has most of the [UCI datasets](https://archive.ics.uci.edu/ml/datasets.html) available, but often in friendlier file formats (CSVs with headings that are great for Pandas) and sometimes even with simplified attributes and categories.
+For example, the Abalone dataset available straight from UCI has quite a few different classes.
+This can make it difficult to work with some of the supervised learning algorithms that you're asked to use, for example.
+However, on OpenML there are versions where the classes are collapsed and it instead becomes a binary classification problem.
+In general, I had good experiences with the OpenML data.

 ## Helpful Resources
 I did not have the math or analytics background that many of my fellow classmates had so I spent a decent amount of effort trying to backfill any knowledge gaps.
 Luckily there were lots of good resources online!
+Here's some of what I found helpful.

 ### Slack
 The [OMSCS Study Slack](https://omscs-study.slack.com/) instance's `#cs7641` channel had a pretty low signal-to-noise ratio (lots of gifs and chatter), but it was home to many former students who were always happy to give advice (thanks Jontay 😊).
 It was also a good place to get encouragement from fellow students currently taking the class and bounce ideas off each other.
 Professor Isbell himself would frequently drop by as well!